 Chair, Chemistry, Physics, Associate Professor

 Lander College of Arts & Sciences

-Dr. Evan Mintzer is the deputy chair of chemistry and physics at LAS since September 2014.
+Dr. Evan Mintzer has served as the deputy chair of chemistry and physics at LAS since September 2014.
 In addition to his teaching assignments, Dr. Mintzer regularly advises students regarding the pre-health professions, graduate school/program selection, career and research opportunities, course selection, and other areas of interest to the student body.

 Ph.D.
 February, 2005 Graduate School and University Center, City University of New York (Dissertation: Biophysical Studies of the Interactions of Several Bioactive Lipids in Model Membranes)